 Pick a Method to Pay off Debt – The debt snowball is the way we paid off our debt.
 The debt snowball is a debt reduction method where one owes on multiple debts and pays off the account, starting with the smallest balances first while continuing to pay the minimum on all other debts.
 After the smallest balance is paid off, the payment is snowballed to the next smallest debt.
 This method helps build momentum.

 This worked best for us.
 Others use the Debt Avalanche method where you pay off the balance with the highest interest rates first.
 Anyway, you choose to pay off your debt is fine, as long as you are not adding any new debt along the way and adding as much additional money as possible to your repayment.

 Most banks and credit unions offer free credit counseling.
 Check with yours, and they can supply you with additional advice and information that you may find helpful.
 You can always speak with your creditors yourself and request an interest rate reduction.
 The best approach is, to be honest, and be diligent.
 Don’t give up after the first “no.”

 Build Wealth – Once you have completed your debt repayment, you will have a surplus of income each month.
 I would recommend building wealth.
-Increasing emergency fund saving is a good first step, to cover you for when bigger life events happen.
+Increasing emergency fund savings is an excellent first step to cover you for when more significant life events happen.
 Could you survive a job loss?

 After doing things a certain way for over twenty years and overnight begin to do them differently it’s not going to happen without a little pain.
-The hard work was worth it because being on the other side of debt for a few years now it brings a piece of mind.
+The hard work was worth it because being on the other side of debt for a few years now it brings a peace of mind.
 I never want to experience the uncertainty of living paycheck to paycheck or the stress that having debt hanging over my head can bring.